They Live in the Grey: Plot

 Peter shows up to find an unconscious Claire in the kitchen and calls for help.
 They are next shown with a healing Claire on crutches as they visit Lucas’ grave.
 Claire confesses her ability to Peter and tells him she has decided to use it to help ghosts move on.
+The final scene shows Claire sitting in a couples' house, as the couple asks her if she can help them with a ghost problem.

 Reception

 Matt Donato of Paste wrote, "They Live in the Grey is a modest indie with thematic layers and evergreen mortal dread that could use two or three more editing bay passes.
 The longer everything goes, the harder actors strain to grasp the heartbreaking poignancy of irreplaceable loss.
 At times, They Live in the Grey can feel bisected between Claire’s paranormal home life and Sophie’s possible abuse, made worse by the Vangs’ choice to ditch linear storytelling for sometimes unnoticeable chronological leaps.
 It’s a courageous approach to relatable horrors that foolishly fails to keep things simple—one that desperately requires more focus to let Claire’s introspective gravedance truly shine."
 Leslie Felperin of The Guardian stated, "They Live in the Grey is another classy effort on the Shudder streaming platform, properly scary and thoughtfully constructed, with unusual editing and framing sleights of hand..."